Battle of Theiningen: Result and aftermath

 Though out-numbering the French three-to-one, the Austrians failed to dislodge the French and suffered heavy casualties in the process.
 Jomini's opinion was that "with his superior numbers, the Archduke ought to have had no difficulty in annihilating Bernadotte and his division."
 Further, Bernadotte's bluff in presenting his division as a much larger force caused the Austrians to maneuver as if faced by the whole Army [of the Sambre and Meuse], greatly slowing their pursuit.
 Bernadotte's slow, days long, retreat North delayed the Austrians and prevented them from cutting off Jourdan's line of retreat following his defeat at the Battle of Amberg.
 Bernadotte's division later rendezvoused with Jourdan on 27 August who continued to retreat to the Rhine.

 However, Archduke Charles had by then caught up with the French, who then turned and launched a daring counter-stroke, but Jourdan was soundly defeated at the Battle of Würzburg.
 Despite the setback, the Army of Sambre and Meuse was able to safely cross the Rhine back into France in September 1796.
 Bernadotte had been wounded by a saber slash to the forehead at Theiningen during the attack on the Austrian center and missed the Battle of Würzburg as a consequence.

-For the Archduke Charles the victory at Würzburg, and the retreat of the French armies back across the Rhine, was the culmination of a successful revival of fortune for the arms of Austria following years of defeat at the hands of the upstart French Republic and a personal vindication.
-With Germany cleared of the French, the Austrians were able to transfer Archduke Charles, as well as thousands of his men, to Italy where the French had enjoyed a great deal of success during the summer under a new, daring young general.
+For Archduke Charles, the triumph at Würzburg and the retreat of French forces back across the Rhine marked the pinnacle of a successful turnaround for Austria's military fortunes after enduring years of setbacks against the emerging French Republic.
+This victory served as a personal vindication for him.
+With Germany free of French presence, the Austrians were able to redeploy Archduke Charles and thousands of his troops to Italy, where the French, led by a bold young general, had been enjoying significant success over the summer.